Dale C. Wolfe

 Lynn is currently a student pilot and a professional photographer.
 Her work can be found on wickedinnocence.com.
 She enjoys playing Borderlands and anything that involves travel and photography.
 Her goal is to solo in the Skybolt.

-Whiskey and Aileron keep the rest of the team honest, and despite being aloof, does their best to always be in the same room.
+Whiskey and Aileron keep the rest of the team honest, and despite being aloof, do their best to always be in the same room.
 Their favorite things are purring and knocking things off shelves or countertops.